 - The user that attempted to log in (this will show as System if the user doesn’t exist)

-- IP address from where the request originated
+- Specific IP addresses from where the requests originated

 - Object class, in this case, it’ll be either User (known user) or System (unknown user)